The 2018 Goodreads Choice Awards Winners Are Here & 'The Hate U Give' Won In A BIG Way

 Best Horror: 'Elevation' by Stephen King

-The second of King's novels to make the list this year, Elevation is set in the small town of Castle Rock and follows a man named Scott Carey, whose mysterious affliction builds unlikely alliances and helps the town find common ground despite deep-rooted differences.
-Read more.
+The second of King's novels to make the list this year, Elevation takes place in the small town of Castle Rock, the setting of many of King’s most iconic stories, and follows a man named Scott Carey.
+When Carey is struck with a mysterious affliction, his illness builds unlikely alliances and helps the town find common ground despite deep-rooted differences.

 Best Humor: 'The Last Black Unicorn' by Tiffany Haddish

-Comedian Tiffany Haddish's humorous collection of personal essays follows her journey from growing up in one of the poorest neighborhoods of South Central Los Angeles to becoming the first ever black female stand-up comedian to host Saturday Night Live.
-Read more.
+Comedian Tiffany Haddish has quickly become a huge star, thanks in large part to her keep-it-real attitude and hilarious personality.
+In her first collection of personal essays, titled The Last Black Unicorn, Haddish combines both, bringing readers on her journey from growing up in one of the poorest neighborhoods of South Central Los Angeles to becoming the first ever black female stand-up comedian to host Saturday Night Live.

 Best Nonfiction: 'I’ll Be Gone in the Dark' by Michelle McNamara